 Why Fast-Growing-Trees.com is Better

 Not only is the Cara Cara Orange Tree hardy, strong and hassle-free, but it's also been planted, grown and shipped with care.
 We've nurtured each Cara Cara Orange Tree, long before the trees leave our nursery.
 That means you get a healthy, well-rooted tree that's poised to perform in your own homescape.

 You won't get the same experience from your local big box.
 Don't wait - get the one-of-a-kind Cara Cara Orange Tree today!

 Cara Cara Orange Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Cara Cara Orange Tree will drastically increase the size of your crop.

 Planting & Care

 For potted Cara Cara Oranges, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+If there is moisture present, hold off on watering until it feels drier at that depth.
+When you do water, stop once you see it escaping the drainage holes at the base of the pot.